johanAurel/implementation-of-sql-in-js/README.md

 ## Aim

 If you head over to `/spec/index.spec.js` you'll see that we have provided half a test suite for you.
 Writing good tests for error handling can be a bit daunting at first so to begin with we've provided you with the tests.

-You'll have to write your own in the second half of the cold task.
+You'll have to write your own in the second half of the cold task when you get to the `/api/students` endpoint!

 If you run the tests `npm test` you'll see that we've also taken the liberty of getting your endpoints working.
 All that's left for you to do is pass the tests for errors.